• About

 Thank you for taking the time to review my request today.
 I am one of your constituents and a part of a coalition of organizations representing thousands of South Carolinians.

 Runoff elections are costly and under-attended.
 A bipartisan bill, H.3589, was reintroduced into the House that would give the option to municipalities to implement a better process to run their elections.
 Instant runoff voting would streamline the runoff system, and it’s already how our uniformed and overseas South Carolinians can vote (Uniformed and Overseas Citizens Absentee Voters Act).
-I am requesting that you cosponsor this new bill by contacting either Representatives Neal Collins or Jermaine Johnson.
+I am requesting that you cosponsor this new bill by contacting either Representatives Neal Collins, Jermaine Johnson, or Spencer Wetmore.

 Not only would results be determined sooner, but it would improve our elections.
 It would protect against vote splitting by allowing voters to support all candidates who align with their views.